Distance-based species tree estimation: information-theoretic trade-off between number of loci and sequence length under

 Our two-level model of sequence data is then as follows.
 Given a species tree $S$, parameters $(\nu_e,t_e)_{e\in E}$ and a number of genes $m$: \begin{enumerate} \item {\bf [First level: gene trees]} Pick $m$ independent gene trees and parameters

 \item {\bf [Second level: leaf sequences]} For each gene $j = 1,\ldots,m$, generate sequence data at the leaves $L$ according to the (single-locus) Jukes-Cantor process, as described above,

 independently of the other genes. \end{enumerate} We define the {\bf multi-locus phylogeny estimation problem} as follows: \begin{quote} Given sequences at the leaves $(\mathbf{s}^j_1,\ldots,\mathbf{s}^j_n)$, $j=1,\ldots,m$, generated by the process above, recover the (leaf-labelled) unrooted species tree $S^{-r}$. \end{quote} In the context of incomplete lineage sorting, this problem is the focus of very active research in statistical phylogenetics~\cite{LYK+:09,DegnanRosenberg:09,ALP:+:12,Nakhleh:13}.
-In particular, there is a number of theoretical results, including~\cite{DegnanRosenberg:06,DeDGiBr+:09,DeGiorgioDegnan:10,MosselRoch:10a,LiYuPe:10,AlDeRh:11,Roch:13,DaNoRo:14,RochSteel:14,RochWarnow:15}.
-However, many of these results concern the statistical properties (identifiability, consistency, convergence rate) of species tree estimators {\em that (unrealistically) assume perfect knowledge of the $T_j$s.} We only have a very incomplete picture of the properties of estimators that are based on sequence data, i.e., that do {\em not} require the knowledge of the $T_j$s.
+In particular, there is a number of theoretical results, including~\cite{DegnanRosenberg:06,DeDGiBr+:09,DeGiorgioDegnan:10,MosselRoch:10a,LiYuPe:10,AlDeRh:11,Roch:13,DaNoRo:15,RochSteel:14,RochWarnow:15}.
+However, many of these results concern the statistical properties (identifiability, consistency, convergence rate) of species tree estimators {\em that (unrealistically) assume perfect knowledge of the $T_j$s.} A very incomplete picture is available concerning the properties of estimators based on sequence data, i.e., that do {\em not} require the knowledge of the $T_j$s.
 (See below for an overview of prior results.)